daikon899/Midterm_K-means_hadoop/README.md

 ```
 python datasetgen.py N K STD
 ```
-where N is number of points you want to generate, K is the number of clusters and STD is standard deviation of points from clusters, for example:
+where N is the number of points you want to generate, K is the number of clusters and STD is standard deviation of points from clusters, for example:
 ```
 python datasetgen.py 1000 3 0.45
 ```